Leeds East Airport: Current use

 The site was sold on 23 December 2014 to Makins Yorkshire Strawberries except for a section containing the Air Cadets.
 Makins intends to keep the airfield operational.

-In February 2015, Makins Enterprises (the new airfield owners) launched their new website, renaming the airfield.
-It will now be known as 'Leeds East Airport', with the slogan "Yorkshire's newest aviation destination."
-It is believed that Makins Enterprises will target the business jet market, while also running a flying school and other ventures.
+In February 2015, Makins Enterprises (the new airfield owners) launched their new website, renaming the airfield as 'Leeds East Airport', with the slogan "Yorkshire's newest aviation destination."
+Makins was planning on targeting the business jet market, while also running a flying school and other ventures.

 The second series of the ITV drama Victoria was shot at a hangar onsite in 2017.
+In June 2023, the site was granted planning permission to develop 15,000 m2 alongside the existing hangars into three sound stages/studios and office space.
+The owners hope to make the site a "state-of-the-art commercial TV and film studio facility, creating opportunities for the creative, digital and media industries."